My Account

 A financial plan is a road map for your future.
 It helps define goals that are important to you and your loved ones and assists you in achieving them.
 Having a detailed (and recorded) plan may put you ahead of those who have a general idea or are simply winging it.* If you have a plan, you may think you're set.
 You are, but not forever.
 Your current plan likely won't fit you indefinitely, so it's critical to review it periodically.

 How often should you review your financial plan—and why?
-Financial consultants Amy Alley, Chris Goodwin, Rowland Pepito and Jennifer Simmons discuss when to have one, why to have one and what really happens during a financial plan review.
+Financial consultants Amy Alley, Rowland Pepito and Jennifer Simmons discuss when to have one, why to have one and what really happens during a financial plan review.

 When to Review Your Financial Plan